FrederikHartung/wortuhr/README.md

 ### Testing Functions

-Several test functions are available:
+Several test functions are available to check if the wiring and soldering is ok:
 - `showEverySecondLed()`: Alternating LED test pattern
 - `showSpecificLed()`: Individual LED color test
 - `showRunningLights()`: Moving light animation